 I graduated from medical school at Westhill University and completed three years of surgical training in several hospitals, here and abroad.
-As an undergraduate I studied music and 4 years of French at l'alliance française.
+As an undergraduate, I studied fine arts and French at l'alliance franaise.

 Throughout my clinical and surgical education I taught interns, medical students, nurses and other kind of medical staff.
 These years of experience helped me to improve in problem solving skills and undoubtedly increased my understanding of basic science.
 I currently work at UT Southwestern medical center at the Neuroscience Department.